pommicket/bootstrap/00/README.md

 that is a multiple of 4096.
 Our program needs to be loaded into a memory page, so its *virtual address* needs to be a multiple of 4096.
 We're using `0x400000`.
 But wait!
 Didn't we use `0x400078` for the virtual address?
-Well, yes but that's because the *data in the file* is loaded to address `0x400078`.
+Well, yes but that's because the segment's data is loaded to address `0x400078`.
 The actual page of memory that the OS will allocate for our segment will start at `0x400000`.
 The reason we need to start `0x78` bytes in is that Linux expects the data in the file to be at the same position in the page as when it will be loaded, and it